Jackyy-Li/Cycle-Consistency-based-Uncertainty-Estimator/README.md

 ![Paper Banner](docs/TOB.png)

 This repository contains the code for implementing the cycle inference process and detecting out-of-distribution data using our Cycle Consistency-based Uncertainty Quantification method.
-For more details, refer to our [paper](https://arxiv.org/abs/2305.12852). `<br>`
+For more details, refer to our [paper](https://arxiv.org/abs/2305.12852).

 **Paper:** [Cycle Consistency-based Uncertainty Quantification of Neural Networks in Inverse Imaging Problems](https://arxiv.org/abs/2305.12852)